kaijCH/DiningBayArea/README.md

 # DiningBayArea

-## Breif
+## Brief

-- This repo temporary serve as collection of Dining locations in Bay Area.
+- This repo temporary serve as collection of Dining locations in Bay Area

-- Exploration starts from Sunnyvale CA, currently concentrating on Asian Food and Barbeque.
+- Exploration starts from Sunnyvale CA, currently concentrating on Asian Food, Steakhouse, and Barbeque

 ## Template

-- Full Name of the Dining Site

-- Location of Dining Site, Google map url provided would be preferred

-- People recording this exploration

-- Recommended dishes and general description

-- Pictures preferred
+- referring to [TemplateCrusineBranch/TemplateDiningName/TemplateDiningName.md]